cloudify-cosmo/docl/README.md

 ```
 docl clean
 ```

+Note that the image saved by running `docl save-image` will still be available to you.

 ### `docl restart-services`
 If a manager was started using `docl run --mount` you may need to restart certain services after making code changes.
 One option to do so is to run